coding-hui/wecoding-sdk-go/README.md

-# IAM Go Management SDK
+# WeCoding Go Management SDK

 This repository contains the IAM management SDK for Go.